 The question is: who did field work in Algeria so they can conclude that it’s possibly extinct?
 Absence of recent records does not mean extinction, especially when there are no specific studies that tried to search the species.

 The secretive behaviour of the animal makes it difficult to see in an region where it is already rare such as North Africa.
 Probably it’s for this reason why there is such a paucity of data about this species in this region.
 For instance, Cuzin (2003) summarised only 5 observations in the period 1986-2000, all of them from Lower Draa and adjacent areas.
 For the period 1900-1971, the author found only 2 sightings (see map below).

-- Saharan Cheetah filmed at Ahaggar, southern Algeria (March 2020).
+- Saharan Cheetah filmed by camera-trap at Ahaggar, southern Algeria (March 2020).

 - Sand Cats resting in bird nests built in Acacia trees.

 Cuzin, F. 2003.
 Les grands mammifères du Maroc méridional (Haut Atlas, Anti Atlas et Sahara).
 Thèse de Doctorat, Université Montpellier II.